AlexejLiebenthal/Ruby-Course/README.md

 Here you find the developed rails app.
 To start the server you can execute `rails s`.
 To start a `irb` with the Rails Context you can execute `rails c`

-Generators we used throughout the workshop: `rails g {controller,model,scaffold,migration}`
+Generators we used throughout the workshop: `rails g {controller,model,scaffold,migration,job}`

 ### tests